 In the premium analysis, plurals and past tense are recognized as the same keyword and treated as such in our analysis.
 In the premium analysis, both guinea pig and guinea pigs are highlighted:

-What does the premium analysis do?
+How does the premium analysis work?

 What about synonyms and related keywords?

-The whole idea behind our premium analysis is that you can write naturally and still optimize for the search engines.
+The whole idea behind our premium analysis is that you are able to write naturally and still optimize for the search engines.
 Our plugin will give you little nudges to optimize your text a bit more, without tempting you to chase the green bullets with exact keyword matching.
 This means: no more awkwardly rewriting your sentences, so the SEO analysis picks up on your keyword.
 No more wondering if you really didn’t use your keyword often enough, or if the plugin simply doesn’t recognize every instance.

-Why is this a premium feature?
+Why is the analysis a premium feature?

 This does not mean that the free version is ‘wrong’ in any way.
-It’ll still help you to focus on the correct focus keyphrases.
+It will still help you focus on the correct focus keyphrases.
 In fact, it’s already rather advanced.
 When you use your keywords in a different order, like ballet shoes and shoes for ballet, the free analysis still recognizes them.
-What’s more, it’ll find your keywords, even if a few function words separate them.
+What’s more, it’s able to find your keywords, even if a few function words separate them.
 The premium version also does all that, but it’s even more state-of-the-art with its word form recognition and the possibility to add synonyms and related keywords.